-But that doesn't get us any closer to defining justice, to deciding what is and is not just.
+AXIOTHEA: But that doesn't get us any closer to defining justice, to deciding what

-Well to me, it's a lot like mathematics.
+LASTHENIA: Well to me, it's a lot like mathematics.

-Meaning you don't understand it?
+AXIOTHEA: Meaning you don't understand it?

-Very funny.
+LASTHENIA: Very funny.
 No, meaning it's a matter of equations, of strict equivalences.

-Go on.
+AXIOTHEA: Go on.

-Well that's all very fine with numerical relations, but it's impossible in human relations-unless we treat people like numbers.
+LASTHENIA: Well that's all very fine with numerical relations, but it's impossible in human relations--unless we treat people like numbers.
 An example: for one child, taking away a toy is punishment, for another, the mere suggestion of it is enough.

-Because the children are different emotionally, the impact will be the same even the action needs to be different.
+AXIOTHEA: Because the children are different emotionally, the impact will be the same even the action needs to be different.

-Exactly, because numbers just have quantity, but people have quality as well--emotional quality, physiological quality, situational quality.
+LASTHENIA: Exactly, because numbers just have quantity, but people have quality as well--emotional quality, physiological quality, situational quality.

-Hm.
+AXIOTHEA: Hm.
 So are we saying justice has no place in human relations?

-Oh shit, Aristotle's getting up to speak.
+LASTHENIA: Good goddess, Aristotle's getting up to speak.
 If he rants and raves about women again like he did yesterday, I swear I won't be silent this time.

-No, Lasthenia, you mustn't!
+AXIOTHEA: No, Lasthenia, you mustn't!
 If you speak out, all will be lost!